 This project is supported in part by an award from the National Endowment for the Arts.

 NYU Skirball’s “Serious Fun” family matinee series is made possible in part with generous support from Con Edison for family educational and enrichment programming.

-Additional funding provided by the Cultural Services of the French Embassy and the French Institute Alliance Française (FIAF).
+Additional funding provided by the FACE Foundation and the French Institute Alliance Française (FIAF).